Skip to main content

 Untapped expertise of internal carbon science experts

-These challenges reflected Carbon Direct's broader aim of productizing deep scientific expertise and bespoke advisory solutions into a scalable SaaS platform.
-I was excited by the opportunity to showcase how we could achieve this while identifying the ideal customer profile for maximum impact.
+These challenges reflected Carbon Direct’s broader aim of productizing deep scientific expertise and bespoke advisory solutions into a scalable SaaS platform.
+I was excited by the opportunity to show how we could achieve this while identifying the ideal customer profile for maximum impact.

 Approach and Methodology